TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ## Using this Guide

-There are two ways of using those German Custom Formats, with and without TRaSH Guide's original international/english based group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
+There are two ways of using this Guide, with and without TRaSH original Guide's international/english based group tiers (which can be found here: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).

 In this Guide we focus on combining both languages and thus include the custom formats from TRaSHs original Guide.